 - Establish an open dialogue with your child’s doctor.
 During the initial visits, be prepared with questions.
 Your doctor should be more than helpful in responding to your concerns.

 - Write down the doctor’s instructions and responses to your questions.
-You may not remember what all transpired during the appointment, writing down important information is vital.
+You may not remember what transpired during the appointment, so writing down important information is vital.

 - You should probably have another adult with you who can listen as well.
 Two heads are better than one!

-- We all inevitably forget to ask a question!
+- We all need to remember to ask questions!
 Don’t hesitate to contact the doctor’s office with questions in between appointments.

 - Keep a list of important phone numbers handy.